JulienBez/CrowsPairsTools/README.md

 This command will check all the columns of your corpus with **fr_FR** in their name.
 You MUST at least have a **'sent_more_fr_FR'** and a **'sent_less_fr_FR'** column in order for the script to work.
 Do not forget to put **'id'** as the fist column header too.
 This command will generate a **fr_FR** folder in the **output** folder.

-This **fr_FR** folder contains two csv files : one containing every non minimal pairs the script found (**CrowsPairs_exemple_nonMinimal.csv**) and the other containing for each pair the problematic terms/words that differ from one sentence to the other (**CrowsPairs_exemple_changes.csv**).
+This **fr_FR** folder contains two csv files: one containing every non minimal pairs the script found (**CrowsPairs_exemple_nonMinimal.csv**) and the other containing for each pair the problematic terms/words that differ from one sentence to the other (**CrowsPairs_exemple_changes.csv**).

 At this point, you might want to manually correct each problematic pair in **CrowsPairs_exemple_nonMinimal.csv**.
-Once this is done, you can run the following command :
+Once this is done, you can run the following command:

 ```
 python main.py --apply --data CrowsPairs_exemple.csv -l fr_FR